MikeDSmith/obsidian-callout-control/README.md

 Each group has toggles for both Visual and Markdown commands, allowing you to customize exactly which commands appear in your Command Palette.

+> **Note for Hotkey Users:** Commands that are disabled in the settings panel will not appear in the Command Palette or in the hotkeys list.
+When setting up hotkeys (see [Setting Up Hotkeys](#setting-up-hotkeys) above), ensure the commands you want to use are enabled here first.

 ## ❓ FAQ

 ### How does "Section" mode work?